724899020/blog/_build/guide/01_overview.md

 This is a guide for creating your own book using Jupyter Notebooks and Jekyll.
-Book content is written in markdown and Jupyter Notebooks, and `jupyter-book` converts these into a book fit for hosting on the web.
+Book content is written in markdown and Jupyter Notebooks, and `blog` converts these into a book fit for hosting on the web.

 ## Install the command-line interface

 First off, make sure you have the CLI installed so that you can work with Jupyter Book.
-The Jupyter-Book CLI allows you to create, build, upgrade, and otherwise control your Jupyter Book.
+The blog CLI allows you to create, build, upgrade, and otherwise control your Jupyter Book.
 You can install it via pip with the following command:

 ```
-pip install jupyter-book
+pip install blog
 ```

 ## A quick tour of a Jupyter Book

-Jupyter-Book comes with a demo book so that you can see how the content files are used in the book.
+blog comes with a demo book so that you can see how the content files are used in the book.
 We'll begin with a quick tour of these files, as they are the pieces that you'll modify for your own book.

 To create a **demo Jupyter Book** to use as a template, run the following command:

 ```
-jupyter-book create mybookname --demo
+blog create mybookname --demo
 ```

 A new book will be created at the path that you've given (in this case, `mybookname/`).